gormonn/test-message-feed/README.md

 - list content management, to remove unused messages at the moment
 - message caching
 Thus, we will come to the implementation of the "virtual window" but in a slightly different context.

-# What would I do otherwise
-- [ ] I would put the storage of users in IndexedDB with invalidation (not sure)